The "Know Every Kid" Coach Challenge

 The Challenge

 The protocol runs over two to three weeks.
-Each coach gets a roster sheet with seven knowledge categories per athlete and has to land a specific, non-generic answer for every category for every kid by the end of the window.
+Each coach gets a roster sheet with seven knowledge categories per athlete and has to land a specific, non-generic answer in every category for every kid by the end of the window.
 "Good attitude" doesn't fill the line, where "how this kid handles a mistake in front of their parents" would.

 Category 1: What Does This Kid Say When They're Frustrated?